HNS 2026 Team

 Maybelle Wallis

-I was born in Brussels but grew up in England, where I went to St Bartholomew’s Hospital Medical College, London.
-I worked in the NHS until relocating in 2017 to Wexford, Ireland.
+I was born in Brussels but grew up in England, where I became a doctor and worked in the NHS before relocating in 2017 to Wexford, Ireland.

 Despite constant progress, medicine is steeped in tradition.
-‘Barts’ was founded by Rahere in 1123, the reign of Henry I. As a paediatrician I was often based in converted workhouse buildings and my interest in medical history inspired three novels set in the 19th century.
+‘Barts’, the medical school where I trained, was founded by Rahere in 1123, under Henry I. As a paediatrician I was often based in former workhouse buildings.
+The history of medicine inspired three novels set in the 19th century.

 Tracey Warr